 Ensure Cape May County receives its fair share.

 Homelessness can be an invisible issue, but Cape May County is facing a growing chronically homeless population.
-Numerous charitable organizations like the Cape Community Church, Cape Hope, the Branches, and Family Promise do exceptional work offering food, clothing, support and more to the homeless, disabled, elderly, and marginalized.
+Charitable organizations like the Cape Community Church, Cape Hope, the Branches, and Family Promise do exceptional work offering food, clothing, support and more to the homeless, disabled, elderly, and marginalized.
 Although charitable organizations do what they can more support from the public sector is required to solve this issue.

 Brendan and Liz believe everyone is entitled to live with dignity and nobody living in Cape May County should go without food or shelter.
 They will advocate for the creation of a County Rescue Mission to ensure those who have fallen on hard times do not slip through the cracks and receive the resources they so desperately need.